mcfnord/rml/src/busto.md

 campaign event will give them an advantage, then they do it, particularly if other DPAs were participating, too.

-A different Team Chief declared, “Absolutely, the office is political,” and noted that all the Misdemeanor DPAs attended Lindquist’s campaign kick-off wearing campaign t-shirts.
+A different Team Chief declared, <mark>“Absolutely, the office is political,”</mark> and noted that all the Misdemeanor DPAs attended Lindquist’s campaign kick-off wearing campaign t-shirts.
 He told the story of one DPA, whose girlfriend’s parents were in town and all of them had plans to go out to dinner.
 Unfortunately, the dinner conflicted with Lindquist‘s campaign kickoff.
 The